grapestone5321/sdcnd-advanced_lane_finding/writeup.md

 ![alt text][image4]
 ## 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Using the warped binary image and `class tracker()`,  lane-line pixels are identified and fit their positions with a polynomial are fit.

 ```python
 window_width = 25